 - IP Address stands for the address of multicast. - Video port and audio port of each video stream of each camera channel can be specified by selecting a stream in Video Stream and inputting port number in Video Port and Audio Port. - 3.
-Click to save the settings.
+Check to enable active multicast.